geoserver/geoserver/doc/en/developer/source/policies/community-modules.rst

    #.
 Copy the profile for the community module from ``community/pom.xml``
       to ``extension/pom.xml``
    #.
 Remove the profile from ``community/pom.xml``
+   #.
+Remove the release descriptor from ``community/pom.xml`` contained in the maven-assembly-plugin configuration section
+   #.
+Remove the dependency from ``community/release/pom.xml``

 #. **Update the release process**